-GT 1000 is Tech's freshman seminar course.
-The course is taught by academic faculty and university administrators with advanced degrees, and upper-class students volunteer to serve as Team Leaders (or TLs) in each class.
+GT 1000 is the Georgia Tech First-Year Seminar course.
+The course is taught by academic faculty and administrators with advanced degrees, and upper-class students volunteer to serve as Team Leaders (or TLs) in each class.
 TLs facilitate small groups within the class and offer mentoring, advice, and support to freshmen.
 Many students who have successfully completed GT 1000 report that the friendships that form with their fellow students and team leaders last well beyond the completion of the course.

 The course meets weekly for one hour and covers topics critical to first-year student success.
 Examples include: